A new series profiling Fair Trade and Ethical brands at AGHA Melbourne Gift Fair.

 Tell us about the artisans behind your products.
 How did you get started working with them?

-Why is Fair Trade certification important to you and how does your business implement these processes?
+Why is Fair Trade Certification important to you and how does Afribeads implement these processes?

 What are the most popular design trends you have seen emerging in your field?